Dorylaeum: Late Bronze Age

+Iron Age

+In the Iron Age, Sarhöyük IV was important under the Phrygians.

+Classical and Medieval periods

-It was a Roman trading post.
+Sarhöyük (Dorylaion or Dorylaeum) was a Roman trading post.
 It also was probably a key city of the route the Apostle Paul took on his Second Missionary Voyage in 50 AD.
 It became a bishopric when part of the Late Roman province of Phrygia Salutaris.